ChrisWag91/Inkscape-Lasertools-Plugin/README.md

 *******************************************************************************************************************************

 ## Installation
-Copy the .py and .inx file to the Inkscape Extentions folder.
+Copy the .py and .inx file from /v0.92 for Inkscape 0.9x or /v1.0 for Inkscape 1.x into the Inkscape extentions folder.

-under linux:    /usr/share/inkscape/extensions
+- under linux:    /usr/share/inkscape/extensions
-under windows   C:\Program Files\Inkscape\share\extensions
+- under windows   C:\Program Files\Inkscape\share\extensions

 ## Dependencies
 - python2-lxml